Adolfouv/TestReactNative/README.md

 1) To see the code open the project folder "nutrialusTest" from Visual Studio Code (recommended).

-2) In the "Terminal" tab of the upper task bar, click on "New terminal" and type; npm start.
+2) In the "Terminal" tab of the upper task bar, click on "New terminal".

+3) - Type the command; npm start.
+   - Now type the command; npm install --production

-3) In case of compiling the project in android / IOS:
+4) In case of compiling the project in android / IOS:

-  -Download the APP "Expo Go" and install
+  - Download the APP "Expo Go" and install
-  -Scan the QR code obtained from the terminal (In case of IOS you can scan from the main application "Camera", and for Android you will have to use an external web application such as the "qrcodescan.in")
+  - Scan the QR code obtained from the terminal (In case of IOS you can scan from the main application "Camera", and for Android you will have to use an external web application such as the "qrcodescan.in")
-  -Open the code using Expo go APP on your mobile device
+  - Open the code using Expo go APP on your mobile device

-4) If it does not compile automatically:
+5) If it does not compile automatically:
    - Select the App.js file in Visual Studio Code
    - Ctrl + S to compile (needs to be done for update data)